Jump to:

 Exercise considerations

 Rehabilitation includes orthoses, joint protection, energy conservation, strengthening, stretching, and modalities.
 Activity pacing reduces joint inflammation.
-Muscle-strengthening with moderate-impact aerobic activity decreases disease activity, depression, and femoral bone loss while improving sleep and QOL in RA; similar evidence supports an anti-inflammatory role of physical activity in juvenile idiopathic arthritis, inflammatory myositis, SLE, and AS35,36.
-Exercise combined with pharmacologic treatment improves spinal mobility, ADL function, and QOL in AS37.
+Muscle strengthening with moderate-impact aerobic activity decreases disease activity, depression, and femoral bone loss while improving sleep and QOL in RA; similar evidence supports an anti-inflammatory role of physical activity in juvenile idiopathic arthritis, inflammatory myositis, SLE, and AS.31 Exercise combined with pharmacologic treatment improves spinal mobility, ADL function, and QOL in AS.32

-Exercise prescriptions should target affected joints with the goals of maintaining strength, ROM, bone mineralization, and increasing endurance38.
-Isotonic exercise is suitable for joints without deformity or acute inflammation.
-Isometric exercise limits joint stress, maintains and restores strength and is preferred for mechanically disrupted joints39.
+Exercise prescriptions should target affected joints to maintain strength, ROM, bone and mineralization and increase endurance.33 Isotonic exercise is suitable for joints without deformity or acute inflammation.
+Isometric exercise limits joint stress, maintains and restores strength, and is preferred for mechanically disrupted joints.
 Stretching restores ROM in the absence of acute inflammation.
-Patients with cervical spine involvement should modify avoid high-impact activities due to fracture or spinal cord injury risk.
-Resistance and aerobic training decreases inflammation, disease activity, and improve function and QOL in inflammatory myositis40.
-Aquatic therapy decreases joint stress and pain while heat provides muscle relaxation with subsequent pain reduction41.
-Cold therapy lowers synovial collagenase decreasing pain or muscle spasm42.
-Transcutaneous electrical nerve stimulation for short periods reduces synovial fluid, improves analgesia and strength alongside interferential current43.
-Joint protection with rest, splinting, or orthoses unweighs joints, maintains alignment, mitigates deformities, and improves stability.
+Patients with cervical spine involvement should avoid high-impact activities due to the risk of fracture or spinal cord injury.
+Resistance and aerobic training decrease inflammation, disease activity, and improve function and QOL in inflammatory myositis.34 Aquatic therapy reduces joint stress and pain, while heat provides muscle relaxation with subsequent pain reduction.
+Cold therapy lowers synovial collagenase decreasing pain or muscle spasms.35 Transcutaneous electrical nerve stimulation for short periods reduces synovial fluid and improves analgesia and strength alongside interferential current.36 Joint protection with rest, splinting, and orthoses serves to unweigh joints, maintain alignment, mitigate deformities, and improve stability.
 Assistive devices or adaptive equipment decrease functional deficits.

-Joint replacement surgery is indicated in refractory pain or severe joint damage or disability, warranting inpatient rehabilitation thereafter of residual deficits.
+Joint replacement surgery is indicated in refractory pain or severe joint damage or disability, warranting inpatient rehabilitation of residual deficits thereafter.

 Coordination of Care

-An interdisciplinary approach involves communication between the rheumatologist, physiatrist, physical and occupational therapists, social work, and mental health specialist when appropriate.
+When appropriate, an interdisciplinary approach involves communication between the rheumatologist, physiatrist, physical and occupational therapists, social workers, and mental health specialists.
 Group or supervised individual sessions with educational and consistent support are most effective.

 Patient & family education

-Patient education targeted towards coping with pain, anticipated disease course, diet, joint protection, and disability are cost-effective and improve work and social participation33.
-Stress management training improves self-efficacy, adjustment, and health status measures as well.
+Patient education targeted towards coping with pain, anticipated disease course, diet, joint protection, and disability are cost-effective and improve work and social participation.27 Stress management training improves self-efficacy, adjustment, and health status measures.

-ACR endorses functional assessment with the Patient-reported Outcomes Measurement Information System physical function 10-item short form, HAQ-II, and multidimensional HAQ44.
-The Disease Activity Scale-28, Clinical Disease Activity Index, Simplified Disease Activity Index, Routine Assessment of Patient Index Data 3, and the Patient Activity Scale-II count involved joints and reflect patient’s pain and functional level45.
+ACR endorses functional assessment with the Patient-Reported Outcomes Measurement Information System physical function 10-item short form, HAQ-II, and multidimensional HAQ.37 The Disease Activity Scale-28, Clinical Disease Activity Index, Simplified Disease Activity Index, Routine Assessment of Patient Index Data 3, and the Patient Activity Scale-II count involved joints and reflect patient’s pain and functional level.38

 Translation into practice

 The ACR provides clinical documentation and patient encounter forms.
 Multidisciplinary teamwork and structured patient management lead to better outcomes.
 Education improves compliance and patient-provider communication.
-Rheumatologic consult is indicated to:
+A rheumatologic consult is indicated to:

-New medications markedly improve outcomes; however, in long-standing disease, achieving low disease activity is a practical goal.
-Current research focuses on novel treatments with fewer adverse effects including stem cells or microRNA-mediated targeted therapies towards immunocytes or neovascularization to decrease joint destruction46.
-Biomarker identification aids with diagnosis, prognosis, and monitoring disease progression – all pivotal to stratifying treatments with the goal of improving long-term outcomes.
+New medications markedly improve outcomes; however, in long-standing disease achieving low disease activity is a practical goal.
+Current research focuses on novel treatments with fewer adverse effects including stem cells, exosomes, or microRNA-mediated targeted therapies towards immunocytes or neovascularization to decrease joint destruction.39,40 Biomarker identification aids with diagnosis, prognosis, and monitoring disease progression – all pivotal to stratifying treatments with the goal of improving long-term outcomes.

-Knowledge regarding immunology, genetics, and pathophysiology of inflammatory arthritides is growing.
-Moreover, despite advances in pharmacologic treatments, physiatrists still play a crucial role in comprehensively assessing impairments, activity limitations, participation restrictions, and coordinating effective education and rehabilitation programs to preserve strength, mobility, and function of patients with inflammatory arthritides.
+Knowledge regarding the immunology, genetics, and pathophysiology of inflammatory arthritides is growing.
+With the recent COVID-19 pandemic, the use of telemedicine to diagnose and monitor patients with inflammatory arthritides has also been on the rise.41 More well-conducted studies on the efficacy and safety of remote care for inflammatory arthritides are needed.
+Additionally, despite advances in pharmacologic treatments, physiatrists still play a crucial role in comprehensively assessing impairments, activity limitations, participation restrictions, and coordinating effective education and rehabilitation programs to preserve the strength, mobility, and function of patients with inflammatory arthritides.

 References